akanik/nicar22-mapping-masters/qgis-steps.md

 When you’re exporting QGIS data for online display, usually you are exporting individual layers in order to import them into an online program like Mapbox or Carto.

 There are a couple of important considerations for exporting files for online display:
 - Projection: depending on the service that you’re uploading your files into, you’ll want to make sure you export your layers with the appropriate project.
-Mapbox likes to receive files that are projected in the EPSG:4326 - WGS 84
+Mapbox likes to receive files that are projected in EPSG:3857
 - Scope/size: only export features that you will want to display on your online map.
 For example, we wouldn’t want to export all of the hexbins that we created.
 We would want to filter out hexbins with fewer than 1 residential permit so that we’re exporting fewer features.
 Importing larger files into online mapping programs will both cost more and make your online maps load more slowly.

 ### Steps: